Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 What Type Of Tennis Player Is The 2023 Yonex VCORE 100 Designed For?

-Current pricing on the racket is $259.
+Current pricing on the racquet is $259.

 Martina says the new Yonex VCORE 2023 is best suited for a “player that likes to push from the baseline mostly but also likes to find some variation like slices and volleys.
 Overall somebody that pushes and likes to counterattack and attack off returns.”